In This Article

 Truth be told, dating in your 40s can be a wonderful thing.
 You’re braver, smarter, sexier and more discerning than ever.
-Using these qualities as your secret superpowers, dating can not only be fun, but you can be much more successful, and speedy, at finding your match than when you were younger.
+Using these qualities as your secret superpowers, you can make dating not only fun, but you can also be much more successful and speedy at finding your match than when you were younger.

 But there are nuances to be aware of that weren’t factors in our 20s—we weren’t as dedicated to our careers or financial responsibilities, and we hadn't had the experience of deeper relationships to learn from.
 To give you helpful strategies for how to date in your 40s, we consulted with relationship experts and psychologists for their advice.
 Get ready to make your 40s love life even more fabulous.

 Choose Wisely Because This Could Be It

 The divorce rate decreased by 18% from 2008 to 2018, because more young adults are delaying tying the knot.
 Many want to gain more life experience, financial stability, or a stronger sense of self before saying "I do."